 You can opt to have several approaches to get buyers for your house.

 By using online sale platforms, create an advert indicating "selling my house fast."
-It attracts cash buyers from all regions who will be ready to make proposals on your site, mail, or via calls and text.
-But with this approach, it's always essential to make vetting for all the cash buyers to protect your contract of sale.
+It attracts cash buyers from all regions who will be ready to make proposals on your site, by mail, or via calls and text.
+But with this approach, it's always essential to make vetting for all cash buyers to protect your contract of sale.

 You can also approach real estate professionals who will connect your sale to local real estate investors.

 Disclosure of All The Defects To The Buyer.